Leo9660/HedraRAG_AE/ReadMe.md

 If you want to build your own FAISS IVF index, we recommend using the [`intfloat/e5-large-v2`](https://huggingface.co/intfloat/e5-large-v2) model to encode your documents.

+### 4. Build the Corpus Used in the Paper

+The corpus and index used in the paper are based on Wikipedia passages up to the end of 2022, available at https://zenodo.org/records/16849723, and encoded with intfloat/e5-large-v2.

+Since the index is large, we recommend building it locally.
+On a high-performance CPU+GPU machine, this process may take several days.

+Steps:

+- Download the corpus file

+Download `text-list-100-sec.jsonl` from the above link.

+- Run the build script

+Use the provided `build_index.sh` and modify the first two lines: corpus_path=/path/to/text-list-100-sec.jsonl save_dir=/path/to/save_dir

+   - corpus_path: Path to the downloaded `text-list-100-sec.jsonl` file
+   - save_dir: Output directory; the generated `ivf.index` will be stored here

+- Preprocessing and storage optimization
+   - The build script supports a checkpoint mechanism for resuming.
+   - After preprocessing is complete, you can delete `emb_e5.memmap` to save storage space.

+- Update the configuration
+   In `data.conf`, set:
+   export corpus_path=/path/to/text-list-100-sec.jsonl
+   export index_path=/path/to/save_dir/ivf.index

+   You can then run the paper experiments directly.

 ## Running Experiments

 Once the environment is set up, you can run the evaluation scripts to reproduce the experimental results.